 - The risks that misclassification of employees poses to employers

-- How to determine whether to classify the worker as an independent contractor or employee
+- How to approach classifying workers to determine whether the worker is an independent contractor or employee

 Disclaimer: This article is informational and should not be used as legal advice.